The Kernel Density Integral Transformation: Discussion

-In this paper, we have focused on per-feature transformation, in which each feature is mapped to quantiles computed across all samples for a given feature.
+\paragraph{Future Work} In this paper, we have focused on per-feature transformation.
 But, especially in genomics, it is common to perform per-sample quantile normalization \citep{bolstad2003comparison,amaratunga2001analysis}, in which features for a single sample are mapped to quantiles computed across all features; this would benefit from further study.
-Future work could also study whether kernel density integrals could be profitably used in place of vanilla quantiles outside of classic tabular machine learning problems.
+Also, future work could study whether kernel density integrals could be profitably used in place of vanilla quantiles outside of classic tabular machine learning problems.
 For example, quantile regression \citep{koenker1978regression} has recently found increasing use in conformal prediction \citep{romano2019conformalized,liu2022conformalized}, uncertainty quantification \citep{jeon2016quantile}, and reinforcement learning \citep{rowland2023analysis}.